GET STARTED WITH MMGUARDIAN FOR YOUR CHILD’S ANDROID PHONE

-Register the app using your email address and choice of password.
+- Log into the app using your MMGuardian account email address admin password.

 Manage and Monitor

-The Phone Usage menu item is where to go to view reports.
+- The Phone Usage menu item is where to view message and usage reports.

-The Lock and Location menu items are used to send those action commands to the child app.
+- The Lock and Location menu items are used to send those commands to the child app.

 The application must be registered before it will start functioning and for your trial period to commence.
 The following information is requested on the registration screen: